2026 Annual Photo Challenge – Minimalism: The Art of Less

 Scope of Competition

-In a world filled with complexity, minimalist photography challenges us to find beauty in simplicity.
-This competition celebrates the power of minimal elements to create maximum impactwhere negative space becomes as important as the subject itself.
-Whether finding solitude in vast landscapes, geometric perfection in architecture, or quiet moments in daily life, we invite you to show us how less can truly be more.
+Minimalist photography finds beauty in simplicity.
+This competition celebrates how minimal elements create maximum impact, where empty space becomes as vital as your subject.
+Whether capturing vast landscapes, clean architecture, or quiet daily moments, show us how less becomes more.

 Need inspiration?
 Explore minimalist photography on platforms like 121click.com, 500px, Flickr, or Instagram using #MinimalistPhotography to see how photographers worldwide interpret this powerful style.